The National Supporting Business Awards (NSBA)

 Section A which is open to Government Entities (ministries, departments, local councils, public authorities and entities and public-private partnerships).

-Section B which is open to NGOs, trade unions, professional associations, public and church schools, public educational institutions, University of Malta, associations representing sectors in business and industry and for the first time, private entities which fall under the SME definition as set out in the EU SME definition.
+Section B which is open to NGOs, trade unions, professional associations, schools, educational institutions, University of Malta, associations representing sectors in business and industry and private entities which fall under the SME definition as set out in the EU SME definition.

 Eligible Initiatives